Chreece/GuestDoor/README.md

 PORT=5000
 ```

-- API_SECRET: A secret token for Authentication allowing HA to communicate with the APP and store the passcode.
+- API_SECRET: A secret token for Authentication allowing HA to communicate with GuestDoor and store the passcode.
 You can [generate](https://it-tools.tech/token-generator) one.
 - HA_WEBHOOK: The webhook url from [Webhook Trigger](https://github.com/Chreece/GuestDoor?tab=readme-ov-file#3-create-a-webhook-trigger-in-home-assistant) (http://`homeassistant_ip`:`homeassistant_port`/api/webhook/`webhook_id`).
 - POSTGRES_USER: Your PostgreSQL database user (optional).
 - POSTGRES_PASSWORD: The password for the PostgreSQL database user (optional).
-- PORT: The for the webpage (http://<GuestDoor_server_ip>:<PORT>).
+- PORT: The PORT for the webpage (http://<GuestDoor_server_ip>:<PORT>).

 ### 4. Build the Docker container: